GPSPic/Employee_Management/readme.md

 - Assign monthly performance evaluations to employees (date/month, score, comment)
 - Average performance evaluation scores and display comments (select by month/evaluation?) on each employee's page
 - Display list of employees currently employed by the business (today's date is between start and end of employment?)
+- Find employees and/or managers by name/job_description

+### Consider for later
+- Promote an employee to management track
 - Display the lowest performing employees (bottom 30%?) in the past 3 months for focused support and coaching
 - Add a way for employees to evaluate their managers?

-### Consider for later
-- Promote an employee to management track